Singapore landscape

 Official Import Rules

-Singapore requires an AVS import licence (apply 2–4 weeks in advance), ISO microchip, rabies vaccination (Schedule II and III countries), FAVN titer test (Schedule II and III countries), and a government-endorsed health certificate dated no more than 7 days before export.
-Cats may arrive as accompanied/excess baggage or as manifest cargo — pets travelling in-cabin or as excess baggage are transferred directly from the aircraft to the Centre for Animal and Plant Quarantine (CAPQ) by ground handlers.
+Singapore requires an AVS import licence (apply 2–4 weeks in advance), ISO microchip, rabies vaccination (Schedule II and III countries), FAVN titer test (Schedule II and III countries), and a health certificate issued by an accredited vet within 10 days of travel.

 Medical Roadmap